 The new 1000F had many refined and improved features and a new lens series that now comprised six lenses.
 In 1952, the camera truly came into its own.
 The American magazine Modern Photography field-tested the new Hasselblad 1000F and reported spectacular results.
 The magazine’s testers ran 500 rolls of film through the camera – and even deliberately dropped it.
 Twice.

 The Hasselblad never broke or even went out of alignment.
 To say that the durability issues had been resolved would be putting it mildly.
 A legend was born.

 One small step

-In 1957 Hasselblad followed the success of his first cameras with a new revolutionary product, the Hasselblad 500C.
-This sensational camera had lenses with a with a central leaf shutter and flash synch on all shutter speeds.
+In 1957, Hasselblad followed the success of his first cameras with a new revolutionary product, the Hasselblad 500C.
+This sensational camera had lenses with a central leaf shutter and flash synch on all shutter speeds.
 Then came the Hasselblad SWA in 1954, followed by the wide angle Hasselblad SWC (1957), and the motor operated Hasselblad 500 EL (1965).
 These cameras formed the base of the Hasselblad system for many years.
 The basic philosophy behind the system – its modularity, versatility, and reliability – has guided the Hasselblad product line for over fifty years.
 The Hasselblad approach has been copied and emulated by many, but never equalled.
 The Hasselblad name became synonymous with the utmost in camera reliability and image quality.